What is anaemia?

 Anaemia is a very common condition that affects so many people.

-It simply means that your blood has not enough red blood cells which are actually responsible for carrying oxygen to the body cells and tissues.
+It means that your blood has not enough red blood cells which are responsible for carrying oxygen to the body cells and tissues.

 There are different types of anaemia but iron deficiency anaemia is one very common, and it has extreme effects, especially on pregnant women and their unborn children.

-Iron deficiency anaemia has been shown to cause so many developmental effects on the unborn child.
+Iron deficiency anaemia has been shown to cause many developmental effects on the unborn child.

 What causes anaemia?